tinhnh2/Qmix/README.md

 -	Create a folder containing all alignments.
 For testing purpose, download “hssp200.zip” file from folder data; extract the file to get the folder hssp200 containing 200 HSSP alignments.
 -	Execute the Qmix program as followings:

-  sh Qmix.sh substitution_model type correlation cores start_matrix alignments
+  sh Qmix.sh model_type correlation cores start_matrix alignments

 options:

-•	substitution_model: set to GTR20 for time reversible model.

-•	type: Type of the mixture model, i.e., 4m (the gamma distribution) or 4x (distribution-free scheme).
+•	model_type: Type of the mixture model, i.e., 4M (the gamma distribution) or 4X (distribution-free scheme).

 •	correlation: The Pearson correlation threshold used to stop the model estimation process.
 The default value is 0.99